ArkThis/AHA_ObjectWorld/AHA-Features.md

 It's right there.
 This is not the output of MediaInfo anymore, this is the basic way you handle your daily computer needs.
 Working with "data objects".

-It is very likely that by translating container formats to MoDO graphs, the following additional benefits may occur:
+It is very likely that by translating container formats to Object graphs, the following additional benefits may occur:

   * Each stream/content object will accumulate its own metadata over its creation and lifecycle.
   * The actual "differences" between features of different container formats will become common code, because most of it is now handled by the default AHFX layer.